 WILMINGTON, Del. — Negligence claims leveled by asbestos plaintiffs in Montana against insurers of former Chapter 11 debtor W.R.
-Grace & Co. are not enjoined by W.R.
-Grace’s bankruptcy injunction because they do not meet the requirements for derivative claims, the plaintiffs argue in a March 6 brief on remand in Delaware federal bankruptcy court (Continental Casualty Co., et al. v.
+Grace & Co. are barred by W.R.
+Grace’s bankruptcy injunction because they meet the derivative liability requirements for injunctive protection, the insurers say in a May 20 reply brief on remand in Delaware federal bankruptcy court (Continental Casualty Co., et al. v.
 Jeremy B. Carr, et al., No. 15-50766, D. Del.
 Bkcy.).

-TACOMA, Wash. — Chapter 11 debtor Fraser’s Boiler Service Inc. on Feb.
-21 asked a Washington federal bankruptcy court to postpone the confirmation hearing for its contested plan of reorganization so it can continue to negotiate with insurers on their objections to the plan (In re: Fraser’s Boiler Service, Inc., No. 18-41245, W.D.
+TACOMA, Wash. — Asbestos claimants of Chapter 11 debtor Fraser’s Boiler Service Inc. on May 14 sought relief from the automatic stay in Washington federal bankruptcy court so they can continue their lawsuits seeking damages only from the company’s insurers (In re: Fraser’s Boiler Service, Inc., No. 18-41245, W.D.
 Wash.
 Bkcy.).